 Things to Know Before You Go

-Getting there: This lovely bed and breakfast is in a small town called Aigen.
-It’s very close to Strobl, on the Wolfgangsee lake.
+Getting there: This lovely bed and breakfast is in a small town called Aigen, very close to Strobl, on the Wolfgangsee lake.
 It’s about 40km away from Salzburg, in the middle of the lake region in Salzkammergut.
-It’s really a great spot to explore the surroundings.
-It’s better to put Haus Amalia directly on Google Maps (or other gps apps), or else follow the signs for Aigen.
+It really is a great spot to explore the surroundings.
+I suggest you put Haus Amalia directly on Google Maps (or other gps apps), or else follow the signs for Aigen.

-The Rooms: Haus Amalia is a one story house, sitting pretty in all the green that surrounds it, with colorful flowers on windows.
+The Rooms: Haus Amalia is a one story house.
 They have 4 double rooms and a one-bedroom apartment with a balcony.
 We stayed in Double Room 1 and felt just wonderful!

 Parking: There is free parking on the premise.
 Of course, with our bad German, we were confused by the signs, that said Nur für gäste, which seemed to mean Not for Guests.
 But it actually means Only for guests!